dora-team/fourkeys/METRICS.md

 GROUP BY day, time_to_change_minutes;
 ```

-It is up for debate whether or not we want to ignore the automated changes.
-The rationale here is that when we merge a Pull Request it creates a Push event in the main branch.
+Automated changes are excluded from this metric.
+This is a subject up for debate.
+Our rationale is that when we merge a Pull Request it creates a Push event in the main branch.
 This Push event is not its own distinct change, but rather a link in the workflow.
 If we trigger a deployment off of this push event, this artificially skews the metrics and does not give us a clear picture of developer velocity.

 ### Calculating the bucket ###
 ![Image of chart from the Four Keys dashboard, showing the median Lead Time to Change.](images/lead_time.png)